Sensory overload is the overstimulation of one or more of the body’s five senses. These are touch, sight, hearing, smell, and taste.

 Sensory overload occurs when the brain struggles to interpret, prioritize, or otherwise process sensory inputs.
 It then communicates to the body that it is time to escape these sensory inputs.
 This message causes feelings of discomfort and panic.

 One study indicates that children with sensory processing disorder have quantifiable differences in their brain structure.
-The researchers suggest that this points to a biological underpinning to sensory processing problems.
+The researchers suggest that this points to a biological basis for sensory processing problems.

 However, not everyone who experiences sensory overload will have these structural differences.